RESEARCH TITLE: “THE IMPACT OF COVID-19 PANDEMIC ON THE WORKING PEOPLE IN SOUTHERN AFRICA: THE ROLE OF TRADE UNIONS”

 4th June 2020

-The COVID-19 pandemic, which has already infected more than 6 million people resulting in more than 300,000 deaths globally, has transformed into an economic and labour market shock.
+The COVID-19 pandemic, which has already infected over 6 million people resulting in more than 300,000 deaths globally, has transformed into an economic and labour market shock.
 It has impacted not only the supply (production of goods and services) but also demand (consumption and investment).

 Disruptions to production, initially in Asia, have now spread to supply chains across the world.
 All businesses, regardless of size, are facing serious challenges, especially those in the aviation, tourism and hospitality industries, with a real threat of significant declines in revenue, insolvencies and job losses in specific sectors.

-Following travel bans, border closures and quarantine measures, many workers cannot move to their places of work or carry out their jobs, which has knock-on effects on incomes, especially for informal and casually-employed workers.
+Following travel bans, border closures and quarantine measures, many workers cannot move to their places of work or carry out their jobs, which has knock-on effects on incomes, particularly for informal and casually- employed workers.
 Consumers in many economies are unable or reluctant to purchase goods and services.
-Given the current environment of uncertainty and fear, companies are likely to delay investments, purchases of goods and the hiring of workers.
+Given the current environment of uncertainty and fear, enterprises are likely to delay investments, purchases of goods and the hiring of workers.